WISDEM/WOMBAT/docs/examples/how_to.md

   the polynomial inputs here, or the `efficiency_rate` should be provided, but not both.

 power_curve: efficiency_rate
-  The linear efficiency rate that the electrolyzer can convert energy into hydrogen, in kWh/kg.
+:  The linear efficiency rate that the electrolyzer can convert energy into hydrogen, in kWh/kg.
+Do not use in conjunction with the above `p1` through `p5` parameters.

 power_curve: FE
 : Faradic efficiency, defaults to 0.9999999.